 16. Infuse Simple Syrup

 If you want the flavor of fresh herbs without the actual bits of plant matter floating around in your drink or flecking your dessert, simmer them with sugar and water to make an infused syrup.
 Our Mint Syrup recipe is great for mojitos, for instance (or brushing over chocolate pound cake or adding to unsweetened iced tea), but you can make interesting syrups with more savory herbs like basil, tarragon, or rosemary too.
+Try them in your lemonade, cocktails, and mocktails too.

-17. Incorporate Them Into Spaetzle
+17. Incorporate Them into Spaetzle

 If you’ve never made German spaetzle, you’re in for a treat.
 The chewy little dough dumplings are traditionally boiled then browned in butter, and our Fresh Herbed Spaetzle recipe works 1/4 cup of soft herbs into the dough itself.
 You can do the same thing when making homemade pasta (from fettuccine to gnocchi), but if you’re looking for less of a commitment, dump generous handfuls of fresh herbs into your pasta salad, potato salad, and risotto, where they’re equally welcome.

-18. Bake Them Into Bread, Biscuits, Muffins, and Scones
+18. Bake Them into Bread, Biscuits, Muffins, and Scones

 If you’re making a savory quick bread or biscuits, mix minced fresh herbs into the batter for extra savor.
 For instance, try stirring fresh oregano into our Savory Summer Squash Quick Bread recipe; add dill or tarragon to our Lemon Chive Biscuit recipe; or try our Mozzarella Basil Scone recipe, shown above.